Asymptotics of quantum channels: conserved quantities, an adiabatic limit, and matrix product states: Conclusion

 \section{Conclusion}

-An important property of quantum channels $\A$ is their asymptotics, i.e., their behavior in the limit of infinite applications, akin to the infinite-time limit of Lindbladians \cite{ABFJ}.
-An infinite product of $\A$ produces the channel's asymptotic projection $\ppp$ \textemdash{} a projection on all of the non-decaying eigenspaces of the channel (i.e., whose eigenvalues have unit modulus).
+An important property of quantum channels $\A$ is their asymptotics, i.e., their behavior in the limit of infinite applications, akin to the infinite-time limit of Lindbladians \cite{pub011,ABFJ}.
+An infinite product of $\A$ produces the channel's asymptotic projection $\ppp$ --- a projection on all of the non-decaying eigenspaces of the channel (i.e., whose eigenvalues have unit modulus).
 The superoperator $\ppp$ can be constructed out of the channel's left and right rotating points, or as they are called here, conserved quantities $J$ and steady-state basis elements $\St$.
-There has been a lot of overlapping work quantifying such asymptotics, but there have remained a few gaps in the literature when it came to considering conserved quantities with eigenvalue other than one.
-The aim of the first half of this work is to close those gaps in simple and standalone fashion.
+The aim of the first half of this work is to determine which parts of an initial state are conserved in the limit of infinite applications of the channel, extending analogously motivated work for Lindbladian channels \cite{pub011}.
+This involves a derivation of the structure of both the $\st$ (already known) and the $J$ (developed here) making up $\ppp$.

-I start off with two results about channels admitting a full-rank fixed point, which I call faithful.
+I start off with two statements about channels admitting a full-rank fixed point, which I call faithful.
 The first is that any $J$ commute with a faithful channel's Kraus operators up to a phase.
-The second is that the eigenvalue of any diagonalizable $J$ of a faithful channel is an $N$th root of unity, where $N$ is bounded by the dimension of the channel's Hilbert space.
-A third result deals with determining the dependence of the asymptotic state on initial state and on properties of $\A$.
+The second is that the eigenvalue of any diagonalizable $J$ of a faithful channel is an $N$th root of unity, where $N$ is tightly bounded by trace norm of $J$.
+A third result deals with determining the dependence of the asymptotic state on the initial state and on properties of $\A$.
 An analytical formula is derived that quantifies the dependence of the final state on initial states located in $\A$'s decaying eigenspaces (i.e., whose eigenvalues are less than one in modulus).